tonianner/lab-js-functions/readme.md

 Please write code that implements various functions, following the requirements in the list below:

+1. Fork this repo
+1. Clone this repo into your ~/code/labs
 1. Define a function `maxOfTwoNumbers` that takes two numbers as arguments and returns the largest of them.
 Use the if-then-else construct available in Javascript.
 Do some googling to figure this out if you forget how conditionals work.
 2. Define a function `maxOfThree` that takes three numbers as arguments and returns the largest of them.
 3. Write a function `isCharacterAVowel` that takes a character (i.e. a string of length 1) and returns true if it is a vowel, false otherwise.